Smoking and Tobacco Use

 Over Time

-Non-smokers continue to fall between the 2015-to-2017 and 2017-to-2019 year bands, by -1% for the entire reported population, from 48% to 46%.
-The statewide level of non-smoking population rose +1% for the reported population, from 55% to 56%.
+Non-smokers continued to fall between the 2015-to-2017 and 2017-to-2019 year bands but rose between 2019-to-2021.
+The statewide level of non-smoking population rose +1% for the reported population.

 A note to the limited scope of these variables' trends: according to the PA Department of Health, "In 2011, a new weighting methodology was adopted along with the inclusion of cell phones in the survey.
 Due to this change, statistics for years prior to 2011 should not be compared to statistics from 2011 to present."